Kazem Nourmofidi: Marriage

 In 1962, he married the sister of Mohammad Fazel Lankarani and he has three sons and a daughter.

 Struggles

 Seyed Kazem Noor Mofidi was an activist in the fight against Pahlavi.
 He was once commissioned by Ruhollah Khomeini to deliver his message to the mullahs of Gorgan.

 After Iran revolution

 At the beginning of the Iranian Revolution, he became the head of the temporary committee of the youth revolution.
-In 1979, he was appointed as the Friday Imamate of Gorgan and the representative of Seyyed Ruhollah Khomeini in Gorgan and Dasht region.
+In 1979, he was appointed the Friday Imamate of Gorgan and the representative of Seyyed Ruhollah Khomeini in Gorgan and Dasht region.
 After Khomeini's death, the sentence of representing his supreme leader was enforced by Seyyed Ali Khamenei.

 Career

-He is now the representative of the Vali-Faqih in Golestan province, leader of congregational Friday prayers, a member of the Assembly of experts, lecturer in the supreme and outside of the jurisprudence of Gorgan Seminary and the head of the Management Council of the Golestan Seminary.
+He is now the representative of the Vali-Faqih in Golestan province, leader of congregational Friday prayers, a former member of the Assembly of experts, lecturer in the supreme and outside of the jurisprudence of Gorgan Seminary and the head of the Management Council of the Golestan Seminary.